 The Oyster Bay Beach Resort (866/297-6978) is located on the border of this half-Dutch half-French island, at Emerald Merit Road #10, P.O.
 Box 239, Sint Maarten.

 As a mixed timeshare and full ownership property, Oyster Bay rarely has hotel rooms or condo units to rent over the major holidays.
 But it’s worth checking, and the Front Desk recommends calling the hotel directly to find out the best available rates when you want to travel.
-By early 2015 their next 38-slip marina will be complete so more boating options will be available.
+The new 38-slip marina makes more boating options available.

-Oyster Bay Beach’s limited view hotel room starts from $131 per night in the low season, and one-bedroom units like ours, sleeping up to six, start at $390 per night.
+Oyster Bay Beach’s limited view hotel room started from $131 per night in the low season, and one-bedroom units like ours, sleeping up to six, start at $390 per night.
 Highest rates are during the mid-December to mid-April peak season.
 Children under the age of 12 stay free with their parents, but there’s a maximum of two children per room.
-In the two-bedroom units, there’s a fee of US$50 per night, per person, for the fifth and sixth persons.
-Baby cribs are available free and rollaways cost US$5 per night.

 We cabbed it to the airport on the Dutch side of the island, and never had to rent a car because the nearby dining options were ideal for a long weekend of beach time.
 We did extend our return trip to the airport, however, into a three-hour round the island tour.
 This must-do, fun excursion with Cappie, the resort’s driver, took us to many scenic vistas ranging from a hilltop view of L’Orient Beach, the nudist resort, to Baby Beach, the calm and shallow inlet where local babies, also in their birthday suits, are taught to swim.